Past Perfect Tense

 The past perfect tense is one of the essential and frequently used tenses in the English Language.
-It has various usages which are very important for understanding when and where to use it correctly from the grammatical perspective.
-We will learn all the usages of the past perfect tense in today's session.
+It has various usages, which are important for understanding when and where to use it correctly from a grammatical perspective.
+In today's session, we will learn all the usages of the past perfect tense.
 So, let's begin.

 USAGES